 - Higher ASCII (extended ASCII), between 128 and 255.
 This portion is programmable; characters are based on the language of your operating system or program you are using.
 Foreign letters are also placed in this section.

 Extended ASCII uses eight instead of seven bits, which adds 128 additional characters.
 This gives extended ASCII the ability for extra characters, such as special symbols, foreign language letters, and drawing characters as shown below.

 Limitations of ASCII

 Only having the ability to support 256 characters is limiting for many languages and impossible for Asia languages like Chinese.
 To help overcome this limitation, Unicode was created and adopted by all countries.

 Convert text into ASCII

 Use the following tool to convert any text into their Decimal ASCII values.

-2. While in an FTP session, ascii is also a command to switch to ascii file transfer mode.
-See how to use FTP for information about ascii and other FTP commands.
+2. While in an FTP (file transfer protocol) session, ascii is also a command to switch to ascii file transfer mode.